-Storage

-RAID-protected storage.
+Storage RAID-protected storage.
 The cvmfs\server utility should have low latency to the storage because it runs a large number of system calls (stat()) against it.
 For the local storage backends ext3/4 filesystems are preferred (rather than XFS).

-Web server

-A standard Apache server.
+Web server A standard Apache server.
 Directory listing is not required.
 In addition, it is a good practice to exclude search engines from the replica web server by an appropriate robots.txt.
 The webserver should be close to the storage in terms of latency.

-Squid frontend

-Squid should be used as a frontend to Apache, configured as a reverse proxy.
-It is recommended to run it on the same machine as Apache instead of a separate machine, to reduce the number of points of failure.
-In that case caching can be disabled for the data (since there's no need to store it again on the same disk), but caching is helpful for the responses to geo api calls.
-Using a squid is also helpful for participating in shared monitoring such as the WLCG Squid Monitor.
+Squid frontend Squid should be used as a frontend to Apache, configured as a reverse proxy.
+It is recommended to run it on the same machine as Apache to reduce the number of points of failure.
+In that case caching can be disabled for the data (since there's no need to store it again on the same disk), but caching is helpful for the geo api calls.
 Alternatively, separate Squid server machines may be configured in a round-robin DNS and each forward to the Apache server, but note that if any of them are down the entire service will be considered down by CernVM-FS clients.
-A front end hardware load balancer that quickly takes a machine that is down out of service would help reduce the impact.
+The Squid frontend should listen on ports 80 and 8000.
+The more RAM that the operating system can use for file system caching, the better.